-This lesson focused on the different ways we contribute to climate change and how we can change our practices to reduce our environmental impacts and footprint.
-Take time to journal on your thoughts and the things you have learned.
+This lesson focused on the different ways we contribute to climate change and how we can change our practices to reduce our impacts.
+Take time to journal on your thoughts and things you have learned.

-- 1. What are the most significant ways that the changing climate can impact ocean health? - 2.
-What are some of the ways marine animals can help mitigate climate change? - 3.
-What are some measures that can be implemented to resolve or reduce the adverse impacts of climate change?
+- 1. What are the most awe-inspiring ways that the ocean supports life on earth? - 2.
+What are the most significant ways that the changing climate can impact ocean health? - 3.
+What are some of the ways marine animals can help mitigate climate change?

-Report a whale sighting using Ocean Wise Whale Report Alert System.
+Report a whale sighting using The Ocean Wise Whale Report Alert Sysem.